maxiplux/blog/.junie/guidelines-readme.md

 ## Conclusion

-These guidelines are designed to ensure quality, maintainability, and robustness for Spring Boot 3.4 applications built using Domain-Driven Design principles.
-By focusing on the domain model as the core of your application and organizing code around business capabilities, teams can create more maintainable and flexible systems that better align with business needs.
+These guidelines are designed to ensure quality, maintainability, and robustness for Spring Boot 3.4 applications built using Hexagonal Architecture principles.
+By focusing on a clear separation of concerns through ports and adapters, teams can create more maintainable and flexible systems that better align with business needs.

-Remember that DDD is not just about technical patterns but also about collaboration between domain experts and developers to create a shared understanding of the problem domain.
-The ubiquitous language developed during this collaboration should be reflected in your code, documentation, and discussions.
+Hexagonal Architecture allows your application to be equally driven by users, programs, automated tests, or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
+This isolation makes the application more portable, maintainable, and testable.

-Teams should adapt these practices to their specific requirements while maintaining the core DDD principles outlined in this document:
+Teams should adapt these practices to their specific requirements while maintaining the core Hexagonal Architecture principles outlined in this document:

-- Focus on the core domain and domain logic
+- Keep the domain model at the center of your application
-- Base complex designs on models of the domain
+- Define clear ports (interfaces) for all external interactions
-- Collaborate with domain experts to improve the application model
+- Implement adapters that connect to external systems
-- Continuously refine the model as the domain evolves
+- Ensure dependencies always point inward toward the domain

-By following these guidelines, you'll be well-positioned to create Spring Boot applications that not only meet technical requirements but also accurately reflect and solve business problems.
+- Test each layer in isolation